-We are currently cooperating and intend to continue to cooperate with certain government investigations.
+We are currently cooperating and intends to continue to cooperate with certain government investigations.
 For example, in January 2022, we were informed that the SEC is conducting a formal investigation into the adequacy of our previously reported warranty accrual.
 In addition, View and the United States Attorney's Office for the United States District Court for the Northern District of Mississippi agreed in principle to the terms of a global settlement agreement relating to certain discharges of water without first obtaining a pretreatment permit.
-For additional information about these matters, see "-Legal Proceedings" and Note 9 of the "Notes to Consolidated Financial Statements" included in this prospectus.
+For additional information about these matters, refer to "Item 3, "Legal Proceedings" and Note 9 of the "Notes to the Consolidated Financial Statements" included in Part II, Item 8.
+"Financial Statements and Supplementary Data" included in this Annual Report.
 However, we cannot predict the outcome or impact of any future potential matters, and there exists the possibility that we could be subject to liability, penalties and other restrictive sanctions and adverse consequences if the SEC, the United States Department of Justice, or any other government agency were to pursue legal action in the future.
 Moreover, we have incurred and expect to continue to incur costs in responding to related requests for information and subpoenas, and if instituted, in defending against any governmental proceedings.